 During 2019, Compensia performed projects for our compensation committee including assisting in determining peer group composition, providing support and specific analyses with regard to compensation data for executive officer and non-employee director compensation, and other ad hoc matters.
 Compensia uses the competitive market data to provide ranges for total compensation, including base salary, incentive compensation, base salary and equity compensation, that are consistent with our compensation peer group for our compensation committee to consider.
 In determining the total compensation for our executive officers, our compensation committee, with assistance from Compensia, reviews the compensation practices and levels of our compensation peer group to assess whether individual total compensation is sufficiently competitive to attract and retain our executive officers.
 The compensation committee regularly reviews the compensation peer group and the underlying criteria to assess that it remains appropriate for review and comparison purposes.
-Although its analysis of competitive market data provides our compensation committee with guiding information and a broad market check, our compensation committee does not specifically benchmark compensation for our executive officers in terms of picking a particular percentile relative to other people with similar titles at peer group companies.
+Although its analysis of competitive market data provides our compensation for our executive officers in terms of picking a particular percentile relative to other people with similar titles at peer group companies.
 Instead, our compensation committee also applies its subjective judgment in determining the total compensation for each executive officer and considers the compensation peer group data in conjunction with a number of factors including an executive officer's individual skills and expertise, and the scope and criticality of each executive officer's role.